nulldriver/maven-resource/README.md

 #### Parameters

-* `artifactItems`: *Optional.* Map of auxillary artifacts to download alongside the primary artifact.
+* `artifactItems`: *Optional.* Map of auxiliary artifacts to download alongside the primary artifact.
 Takes the form _classifier: type_.
-It's expected auxillary artifacts will follow normal naming conventions.
+It's expected auxiliary artifacts will follow normal naming conventions.
 E.g. if the primary artifact is `my-webapp-0.0.1-beta.rc-2.jar`, then the parameter `javadoc: jar` will search for `my-webapp-0.0.1-beta.rc-2-javadoc.jar`.

 ``` yaml
 - get: artifact